 Create buses and groups to suit your workflow with new FlexMixes.

 Don’t you hate it when you’re setting up for a show and find you have an unused subgroup—but you’re short one monitor mix?
 That’s not a problem anymore, thanks to 16 FlexMixes that can be individually designated as aux, subgroup, or matrix mixes.
-You get a total of 10 FlexMixes on analog outputs, 6 on XLR connectors, and 4 on ¼-inch TRS; the other 6 are routed over USB or AVB.
+Eight FlexMixes route to XLR analog outputs and eight to ¼-inch TRS.
 These 16 FlexMixes are in addition to the 4 fixed subgroups that also are available via USB or AVB, giving you a total of 20 mix buses, not counting the main mix, solo, and FX buses.
 We also provided 24 DCAs so you can more easily and flexibly control groups of channels.
 These are only a few of the many ways you can customize your StudioLive 24 mixer exactly to your needs and workflow.